 5.3.
 Development of functional requirements and test scenarios involves careful description of the behaviours of the road users and the physical circumstances (i.e. the scenery) in which the behaviours occur.
 If one compares the scope of ODD and the content of current rules of the road for human drivers (e.g., UK's Highway Code or the 1968 Vienna Convention, Chapter 2), a large overlap of scenery aspects and environmental conditions aspects can be observed.
 It is plausible to follow an ODD based approach and an ODD taxonomy, to model the environmental and scenery aspects of the rules of the road.
 In addition, road user behaviours need to be described.
-Behaviour can be further divided into ego (vehicle under test) behaviours and actor behaviours.
-The relevant behavioural competency describes the expected and measurable behaviour of the ego vehicle in the scenario.
+Behaviour can be further divided into ego (vehicle under test) behavioural competency describes the expected and measurable behaviour of the ego vehicle in the scenario.
 FRAV agreed to use "safety requirements" rather than "functional requirements" and the text refers to "traffic scenarios" rather than "test scenarios".
 Given the international scope of the guidelines, it may be preferable not to single out the UK Highway Code in this specific paragraph.
 5.4.
-Any rule of the road can be classified into two categories: • Doing some behaviour somewhere • Not doing some behaviour somewhere.
+Any rule of the road can be classified into two categories: Doing some behaviour somewhere Not doing some behaviour somewhere.
 5.5.
 While doing or not doing some behaviour can be defined as part of ADS's behaviour competencies, "somewhere" could be considered as part of the "operating condition" or part of the ODD definition.
 The approach is summarised in [Figure 2].

 Figure 2.
-Current Rules (for human drivers) = f(Operating condition, Behaviour competency, Assumptions) Applying Process Codified Rule of the Road = f(operating condition, behaviour competency, driving characteristics) F Refer to FRAV-31-19 for full-sized figure.
+Current Rules (for human drivers) = f(Operating condition, Behaviour competency, Assumptions) Applying the process Codified Rule of the Road = f(operating condition, behaviour competency, driving characteristics) Refer to FRAV-31-19 for full-sized figure.
 5.6.
-Example: The UK Highway Code (HC) , Rule 195 states (Zebra crossing): "As you approach a zebra crossing: look out for pedestrians waiting to cross and be ready to slow down or stop to let them cross; you MUST give way when a pedestrian has moved onto a crossing".
+Example: The UK Highway Code (HC) 1 , Rule 195 states (Zebra crossing): "As you approach a zebra crossing: look out for pedestrians waiting to cross and be ready to slow down or stop to let them cross; you MUST give way when a pedestrian has moved onto a crossing".
 Figure 3.
-Rule 19.
-Zebra crossings have flashing beacons Figure 1: Example of Zebra crossing from UK's Highway Code: Source: https://www.gov.uk/duidance/tre-highway-code/rules-for-pedestrians-1-to-35#rule19 F Refer to FRAV-31-19 for full-sized figure.
+Figure 1: Example of zebra crossing from UK's Highway Code: Source Higher Hughway code/tubes for pedestrians 1-to-35trude 19 Refer to FRAV-31-19 for full-sized figure.
 5.7.
 From this rule, one can extract the "operating condition or ODD" variables, as well as the behaviour competencies.
 While "zebra crossing" and "pedestrian" define the operating condition; and "slow down or stop" defines the behaviour competency, the rule doesn't mention how long should the vehicle be stopped.
 This is an implicit assumption made by the driver.
 However, for ADSs, such assumptions will need to be specified.
 We foresee such assumptions being specific to countries, regions, and cultures.